sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/advanced.md

 ```

 That means some rows overlapping with the previous load are fetched from the database.
-Duplicates are then filtered out by dlt using either the primary key or a hash of the row's contents.
+Duplicates are then filtered out by data_load_tool using either the primary key or a hash of the row's contents.

 This ensures there are no gaps in the extracted sequence.
 But it does come with some performance overhead,
 both due to the deduplication processing and the cost of fetching redundant records from the database.